"I don't care if it's horse piss. It works."

 JFK's Hidden Pain and Daily Injections

-The full medical reality of John F. Kennedy is almost incomprehensible.
+The full medical reality is almost incomprehensible.

 Addison's disease, the failure of his adrenal glands.
 Osteoporosis of the lower back, caused by the steroids prescribed to treat his other conditions.
 Chronic colitis.
 A back so damaged that multiple surgeries failed to repair it, and one nearly killed him in 1954 when he received last rites.